Jerry Huang

 -

-I am actively seeking motivated students for collaboration.
-If you are passionate about research and eager to work on innovative projects in deep learning, consider reaching out.
-In addition, please fill out this form - I will follow up if there is a strong fit and ample resources.
-In the event that you satisfy one of the following criteria, please reach out directly (by e-mail) as there may be additional ways to increase the chances of collaboration:
+I actively seek motivated mentees!
+If you are passionate about research and eager to work on innovative projects in deep learning, consider reaching out!
+In the event that you satisfy one of the following criteria, there may be additional ways to increase the chances of collaboration:

 -